okonomichiyaki/supercat/02-general priorities.md

 		- Can bot move to get a new <ins>claim</ins>? → Mobilization/Aggression
 	- No:
 		- Does bot have at least one <ins>claim</ins>? → Construction

-✦ Are any loyal buildings in a system controlled by a rival?

-- Can bot Move to change control? → Mobilization/Aggression
-- Can bot Build or Repair to change control? → Construction/Administration

 ✦ Can bot Tax/Secure to <ins>contend</ins> <ins>undeclared ambition</ins> or take captives?
 <br>→ Administration/Aggression